Down to Mérida and back again, the finish line is in sight

 Plus, it was right around the corner from Wookiee Monchis, which I was excited to go back to.
 And I did.
 Although now it's called Cosmic Monchis.
 Maybe a cease and desist from Disney?
 I dunno.

-That morning I got up early and slowly meandered my way up towards the bank.
+Friday morning I got up early and slowly meandered my way up towards the bank.
 Stopping along Paseo de Montejo occasionally to relax and kill some time.

 At the bank I met Alfonso.
 He was much younger than he sounded on the phone.
-I had my precious stamped tourist visa.
-And then they went about preparing paperwork for my new account while I waited.
+I had my precious stamped tourist visa and then they went about preparing paperwork for my new account while I waited.

 Then the tricky part began.
 In order for my paperwork to be validated, I had to sign it EXACTLY as the signature in my passport.
 This was a tall order.

 I don't have a standard signature, per se.
 I have some things that I know I do every time that other people may not notice, but the rest is kind of a mess.